Mendix Workstation

 Introduction

-Mendix Workstation is designed to help you build smarter, faster, and more operator-friendly applications for shopfloor operators.
-It enables Mendix cloud applications to directly interact with peripheral devices on a local workstation, without relying on intermediate servers or heavy network traffic.
+Mendix Workstation helps you build applications for shop floor operators.
+It enables Mendix applications to directly interact with peripheral devices on a local workstation, without relying on intermediate servers or heavy network traffic.

-By connecting applications directly to the PC's local resources, Workstation allows for near real-time communication with devices like printers, barcode scanners, smartcard readers, and industrial scales, all from within a Mendix app.
+By connecting applications directly to the PC's local resources, Workstation allows Mendix apps to communicate in near real-time with devices like printers, barcode scanners, smart card readers, and industrial scales.
 This setup ensures low-latency performance and reduces infrastructure complexity.

 Workstation is especially valuable in manufacturing and industrial environments where precision, speed, and reliability are key to operator efficiency.